-At the time, while I was truly concerned, I thought about whether it was appropriate to call their parents.
+At the time, while I was truly concerned, I thought about whether it was appropriate to tell another parent about what I had heard.
 But that voice inside me said, “No.” All I had was hearsay; I had no real evidence.
 So I kept quiet.

 I Had a “Don’t Tell” Policy